Trauma-Informed Practices in Schools

 The Delaware Department of Education (DDOE) is excited to partner with 321insight to bring valuable training opportunities to Delaware educators.
 Focusing on Trauma-Informed Practices in Schools, this 6 part webinar series will be led by Teri Lawler, Education Associate, DDOE, and Dr. Will Henson and Dr. Skip Greenwood, licensed psychologists working in and consulting with school districts, and co-founders of 321insight.
 All webinars will be recorded and made available to Delaware educators.

-Registration is now open for Webinars 2 and 3.
-Please see below for links.
+Registration is now open for Webinar 4.
+Please see below for the registration link.
 Participate live and have the opportunity to ask questions and give your feedback.

 Webinar 1: Wednesday, December 4, 2019 – 4:00pm-5:00pm EST